History and the Humanities Curriculum for Adolescents Aged Fifteen to Eighteen Years

 Challenges to democracy

-02. Conduct a comparative study with another country
+02. Conduct a comparative study with another country by:

 Investigate another nation’s religious & cultural diversity, economic, political and legal systems